noamgariani11/picoCTF-2024-Writeup/Forensics/Secret-of-the-Polyglot.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-secret-of-the-polyglot).

 To get the file: `wget https://artifacts.picoctf.net/c_titan/9/flag2of2-final.pdf`

 First, open it as a pdf to get the 2nd part of the flag.
 Through the command line, it could be done with `pdftotext` command.